jafayer/dinodns-docs/blog/2024-11-26-dinodns-and-multithreading.md

 ---
 slug: dinodns-and-multithreading
-title: DinoDNS v0.0.12
+title: DinoDNS v0.0.13
 authors: [jafayer]
 tags: [updates]
 preview:
 ---
-DinoDNS v0.0.12 is a major release that brings us closer to a stable launch (which we'll be versioning as 0.1.x).
+DinoDNS v0.0.13 is a major release that brings us closer to a stable launch (which we'll be versioning as 0.1.x).
 In this launch, we've introduced the higher-level `DinoDNS` class that builds on the DefaultServer class for low-configuration DNS servers, and multithreading support!
 <!-- truncate -->

 As we get closer to a stable release, we'll also be putting out some concrete performance tests.
 Early load tests suggest promising results compared to prior benchmarks for CoreDNS.
+Expect those in the coming weeks.

 ## `DinoDNS` class